liux2/liux2.github.io/README.md

 * Added presentation slides as time went by.
 * Canceled old blogs, waiting for new blogs.
 * Added more styles to the pages.
+* Added CV.
+* Added projects as time went by.

 ## Road Map